SecGNN: Privacy-Preserving Graph Neural Network Training and Inference as a Cloud Service: Related Work

 There has been a surge of interests on developing methods for secure neural network training and inference in recent years.
 Most of existing works \cite{gilad2016cryptonets,liu2017oblivious,juvekar2018gazelle,riazi2019xonn,chaudhari2019astra,patra2020blaze,mishra2020delphi,kumar2020cryptflow,rathee2020cryptflow2} are focused on secure inference, and operated under different settings.
 Some works \cite{gilad2016cryptonets,liu2017oblivious,juvekar2018gazelle,riazi2019xonn,mishra2020delphi,rathee2020cryptflow2} consider a 2-party setting where a model owner and a client directly engage in tailored cryptographic protocols for secure inference.
 Their security goal is that through the interactions the model owner learns no information while the client only learns the inference result.
 In contrast, some works \cite{chaudhari2019astra,patra2020blaze,kumar2020cryptflow} consider an outsourced setting where a set of cloud servers are employed to perform secure inference over encrypted neural networks and inputs.
 Throughout the procedure, the cloud servers learn no information about the models, inputs, and inference results.
 The cryptographic techniques adopted by the above works in different settings usually include homomorphic encryption, garbled circuits, and secret sharing.
 In comparison with secret sharing, homomorphic encryption and garbled circuits are relatively expensive and usually incur large performance overheads.

 In contrast with secure inference, secure training of neural networks is much more challenging because more complex operations would be required, and a large dataset needs to be processed in the ciphertext domain.
 In the literature, only a few works study the problem of secure neural network training.
 Mohassel et al. \cite{mohassel2017secureml} propose the first secure training method for shallow neural networks under a two-server setting, based on secret sharing (for linear operations) and garbled circuits (for approximated activation functions).
-Subsequently, several works \cite{mohassel2018aby3, wagh2019securenn,wagh2020falcon, tan2021cryptgpu} achieved better performance in terms of accuracy and efficiency by devising customized secure training protocols in a three-server setting.
+Subsequently, several works \cite{mohassel2018aby3, wagh2019securenn,wagh2020falcon, tan2021cryptgpu} achieve better performance in accuracy and efficiency by devising customized secure training protocols in a three-server setting.
 Despite being useful, existing works on secure neural network are focused on CNN models that do not support the processing of graph data.
-In light of this gap, in this paper we present the first research endeavor in a system design for secure training and inference of GNN models, providing techniques for adequately encrypting graph data and securely supporting the essential operations required in GNN training and inference.
+In light of this gap, in this paper we present the first research endeavor towards privacy-preserving training and inference of GNNs outsourced to the cloud, providing techniques for adequately encrypting graph data and securely supporting the essential operations required in GNN training and inference.
 Following the trend as in prior work, our design adopts a similar three-server architecture, and only make use of lightweight cryptographic techniques in devising our secure protocol highly customized for secure GNN training and inference.